Skip to main content

 2 - Account

-Set the folder locations for various DJ.Studio databases.
+To set the folder locations for various DJ.Studio databases go to Settings > Folders

-Export Location - Change the location where your mix exports are stored.
+• Export Location – Change where your mix exports are stored.

-Database Location - Change the location your database is stored (relevant if you work with a portable database location).
+• Database Location – Change where your DJ.Studio database is stored (useful if you work with a portable database).

 Studio